|

 Sleeping with the enemy

 There is a common love myth that demands that we never go to bed angry.
 On the surface this aphorism seems benign at worst and profound at best.
 Fighting feels hostile and who wants to sleep with the enemy?
 But like most ultimatums, this one has a shame underbelly that is hugely problematic.
-Both this website and this article are trying to instill in you that your missteps reflect poor psychological training not a weak character.
+Both this website and this article are trying to instill in you the belief that your missteps reflect poor psychological training not a weak character.
 We need to understand that it’s hard to fight well – especially when we haven’t been trained.
-(Did your parents ever sit you down, demonstrate fighting styles, discuss their pros and cons?)
-Plus, when we fight late into the evening our willpower supply is probably pretty well shot.
-It would be much more effective to tell ourselves “It’s hard not to go to bed angry sometimes.”
+(Did your parents ever sit you down, demonstrate fighting styles, discuss their pros and cons?
+I would guess not.)
+So if you are both struggling with sloppy fighting long after dark, don't let a sense of shame drive you to keep at it no matter what.
+Because when we fight late into the evening our willpower supply is probably pretty well shot, it is often more effective to tell ourselves “It’s hard not to go to bed angry sometimes.”
 The new aphorism makes the case what it’s better not to go to bed mad at our significant other but without the shaming word “never.”

 If we want to deepen our bench relative to fighting we will want to both brush up on our understanding of willpower and also learn how to de-escalate a fight.
 Willpower has an article all of its own.
 We will address de-escalation here.